infinum/devproc-handbook/Git/Using Git.md

 ### Protected branches

-`main` and `release` branches should be marked as protected on GitHub in order to prevent direct push to those branches or accidental deletes.
+`main` and `release` branches must be marked as protected on GitHub in order to prevent direct push to those branches or accidental deletes.
 Next options should be checked on the branch protection rules page on Github:

 * Require pull request reviews before merging
 ![](/img/using_git/protected_branch_1.png)